simplic-systems/simplic-cdn-api-csharp/README.md

 This repository contains the .net / csharp driver to work with the simplic cdn in local networks and in the cloud.
 In the following article the basic usage will be explained.

+> Important:
+> In this sample only sync methods are shown, but everything is also available as __async__

 ## Samples

 This is a sample how to use the api.